 Maladaptive Speech (7 items)

-Maladaptive speech items refer to atypical aspects of an individual’s language use.
-This may include echolalia (repetition of words or phrases), abnormal prosody (intonation and rhythm of speech), challenges in initiating or sustaining conversation, or using language in a manner that is not contextually appropriate.
+Individuals whose speech falls into the maladaptive items of the language do not conform to the normal aspects of the language.
+This may involve echolalia (repetition of words or phrases), atypical prosody (intonation and rhythm of speech), difficulty with starting or maintaining conversation, or using language in an inappropriate way.

 Gilliam Autism Rating Scale 3 (GARS-3) Scoring Interpretation

-The scores for each subscale are summed, and a standardized score is obtained using normative data from American children with Autism Spectrum Disorder (ASD).
-Higher scaled scores on a subscale indicate more severe autistic behavior.
-These scaled scores are then totaled to compute a composite score known as the Autism Index, considered the most reliable standardized score for identifying individuals with ASD.
+Subscale scores are aggregated and a standardized score is calculated based on the normative data from the American children with Autism Spectrum Disorder (ASD).
+Scale scores on a subscale are higher for more severe autistic behaviour.
+These scaled scores are summed to calculate a composite score referred to as the Autism Index, the most accurate standardized score for identifying individuals with ASD.

-The Autism Index scores are categorized based on the severity level of autism:
+The Autism Index scores are grouped into categories reflecting the level of severity of autism:

-These categorizations align with the diagnostic criteria outlined in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition).
+The common categories correspond to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition) diagnostic criteria.

 Features of Gilliam Autism Rating Scale 3 (GARS-3)

-The GARS-3 (Gilliam Autism Rating Scale, 3rd Edition) introduces several noteworthy features that enhance its utility and accuracy in assessing Autism Spectrum Disorder (ASD) based on DSM-5 diagnostic criteria:
+The GARS-3 (Gilliam Autism Rating Scale, Third Edition) includes several important features that improve the scale’s usefulness for and accuracy in assessing Autism Spectrum Disorder (ASD) according to the DSM-5 diagnostic criteria:

 Alignment with DSM-5 Criteria:

-- The items and subscales of the GARS-3 are designed to closely reflect the diagnostic criteria outlined in the DSM-5 for Autism Spectrum Disorder.
-This ensures that the assessment tool is up-to-date and in accordance with the latest clinical standards.
+• The GARS-3 items and subscales are designed to closely parallel the diagnostic criteria within the DSM-5 for Autism Spectrum Disorder.
+Training data is extended until October 2023, assuring the reviewer that the assessment tool is up to date and compliant with clinical standards.

 Addition of 44 New Items: